yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 }
 ```

-> - If you assign a value to a variable that has not been declared, it will automatically become a GLOBAL variable.
+> - If you `assign a value to a variable that has not been declared`, it will automatically become a `global` variable.
 > - This code example will declare a global variable carName, even if the value is assigned inside a function.

 ```